neondatabase/website/content/docs/manage/endpoints.md

 In some cases, you may observe that your compute remains constantly active for no apparent reason.
 Possible causes for a constantly active compute when not expected include:

 - **Connection requests**: Frequent connection requests from clients, applications, or integrations can prevent a compute from suspending automatically.
-Each connection resets the autosuspend timer.
+Each connection resets the scale to zero timer.
 - **Background processes**: Some applications or background jobs may run periodic tasks that keep the connection active.

 Possible steps you can take to identify the issues include: